MIDS-at-Duke/pds-2022-turquoise-team/README.md

 Using pre-post difference-in-difference analysis, we created two final reports, one for data scientists and one for policy makers.

-## Membbers: Beibei Du, Wafiakmal Miftah, Suzanna Thompson, Alisa Tian
+## Members: Beibei Du, Wafiakmal Miftah, Suzanna Thompson, Alisa Tian